 The most effective reading programs offer phonics instruction in a systematic way.
 There has also been a great deal of debate about which kind of phonics instruction is the most effective.
 Although there isn’t a full-out war between the different camps of phonics instruction, the most clearly-drawn lines of battle are between the camps of analytic and synthetic phonics.

-Analytic phonics moves from looking at a whole word, to then analysing the smaller units of sound in a word.
+Analytic phonics moves from looking at a whole word, to then analyzing the smaller units of sound in a word.
 When using analytic phonics, teachers may have kids look at a range of different words, such as ‘pig’, ‘park’, ‘pear’, in order to help kids deduce that all of those words share the same phoneme /p/.
 This kind of approach has a tendency to dip a bit too often into the area of rote learning.
-Because kids are expected to tackle whole words head on, they tend to just memorise the words whole, as they would a sight word.
+Because kids are expected to tackle whole words head on, they tend to just memorize the words whole, as they would a sight word.
 However, if the word is not used often they can easily forget it.
 Approaching words as whole entities doesn’t help kids to learn how to tackle unfamiliar words.

 In contrast to an analytic phonics approach, synthetic phonics teaches kids how to break a word down into its individual sounds before moving on to the whole word.
-Synthetic phonics gets its name because this approach teaches kids to synthesise, or put together the sounds that a word is made up from.
+Synthetic phonics gets its name because this approach teaches kids to synthesize, or put together the sounds that a word is made up from.
 Essential to synthetic phonics instruction is a thorough understanding of the alphabetic principle.

 This understanding of the alphabetic principle helps kids as they learn to read unfamiliar words.
 Instead of approaching the word head-on and then being daunted by its unfamiliarity, young readers learn to approach the word bit-by-bit, sounding it out and running the sounds together until they are able to read the entire word.